ewsdocker/debian-firefox/README.md

 ## debian-firefox
 **Firefox-esr** in a Docker image.

+#### GitHub Current Source is EDGE
+The _9.5.1_ version is now under development.
+It will show itself as _EDGE_ in Docker hub Tags.

+The _9.5.1_ and _EDGE_ tags are development versions of GitHub source and debian-firefox Docker image, respectively.

+For working source/image, stick with the current release tag (_9.5.0_).

 **Pre-built Docker images are available from the [ewsdocker/debian-firefox](https://hub.docker.com/r/ewsdocker/debian-firefox)** repository.

 ## Table of Contents